The True Story Behind Mariah Carey's 'All I Want For Christmas'

 We wanted to learn more about what went into creating something so utterly dominant, so we called up Walter Afanasieff, who co-wrote the song.

-Recording a Christmas album was basically unheard of in 1994, Afanasieff says, and a bit of a risk.
-Back then, top 40 Christmas songs in the U.S. had practically died out, having been deemed too sleepy for Gen-Xers.
+Recording a Christmas album was basically unheard of in 1994, Asafanieff says, and a bit of a risk.
+Back then, top 40 Christmas songs in the U.S. had practically died out, having been deemed too sleepy for Gen-X’ers.

 But Carey had entered the height of her powers, and things were going so well that they figured they could get away with it.
 Plus, Afanasieff says, Carey just loves Christmas, both for its festive and religious trappings.

-So in June 1994, they started writing songs for a Christmas album.
+So in June of 1994, they started writing songs for a Christmas album.
 Carey had Christmas lights and decorations strung up to set the mood.
-There would be three singles, and thanks to some nudging from Tommy Mottola, Carey’s Bronx-born husband and impresario at that time, one of them was going to be a more upbeat, propulsive number in the mode of Phil Spector’s ’60s Brill Building pop sound.
+There would be three singles, and thanks to some nudging from Tommy Mottola, Carey’s Bronx-born husband and impresario, one of them was going to be a more upbeat, propulsive number in the mode of Phil Spector’s ’60s Brill Building pop sound.
 Indeed, the song in many ways resembles the Spector/Darlene Love hit “Baby Please Come Home.”

 With that directive in mind, Afanasieff says he’d come up with a basic chord structure when he and Carey sat down at a piano to write the tune at the house she was renting with Mottola in the Hamptons.